The Man (Stoker novel): Plot

 Harold boards a ship bound for New York and assumes a new name, John Robinson.
 During the voyage, six-year-old Pearl Stonehouse is washed overboard.
 John saves her, and the grateful girl calls him "the Man".
 He refuses the Stonehouses' offer of a job, living in Alaska for two years before deciding to revisit the lonely Stephen (who has inherited a London mansion and a title, and whose sole confidante is an old woman known as the Silver Lady).
 During a storm, Stephen sees a ship ablaze in the distance; a bearded John is trying to swim to shore, and sees Stephen just before he is struck by lightning.
 Not recognizing him, Stephen has him rescued and brought to her home.
 A doctor discovers that John is blind, but believes that it is temporary.
 John, wanting to respect Stephen's wish that he stay out of her life, plans to escape.

 Stephen hears from Alice Stonehouse, who learned about Mr. Robinson's accident and planned to visit him with her family.
 Alice explains to Stephen that the injured man had saved their daughter's life two years earlier, and Pearl had insisted on seeing "the Man".
 Pearl is confused by John's beard, but when the doctor removes his bandages she recognizes "the Man" and faints.
 Stephen, realizing that "the Man" is Harold, also faints and Harold suddenly regains his sight.
 Pearl tells Stephen that she should marry Harold, and Stephen consults the Silver Lady.
 The Silver Lady visits Harold, and tells him he should marry Stephen.
 Stephen and Harold find each other and embrace.

 Genre and style

-The Man has elements typical of Gothic fiction: horror and romance.
+The Man has elements of the Gothic fiction genre: horror and romance.
 The novel begins in a cemetery, and often returns there.
 Depictions of tombstones, Gothic architecture, gargoyles and other Gothic imagery are abundant.
 It focuses on a romance between the main character, Stephen, and Harold.
 It also focuses on the concept of death, with many characters dying in tragic accidents.
 Through the deaths, Stephen and Harold grow closer.
 The novel consists of a preface (or "fore-glimpse") followed by 37 short chapters, typically two to four pages.